ki-preclinical-imaging-and-testing/dm-bench/README.md

 ## `benchmark-basics-analysis.ipynb`
 This iPython notebook provides some basic functions for opening the output of `benchmark-basics.py` and analyzing it with an eye for speed and scaling.
+If you do not already have Jupyter installed, then you will need it to use this script.